-This is the challenge that Project Legal Link is working to solve.
-Project Legal Link partners with education, employment, housing and health providers in San Francisco to help those in need access and navigate the legal system.
+This is the challenge that the nonprofit Project Legal Link is working to solve by partnering with employment, housing and health providers in San Francisco to help those in need access and navigate the legal system.

 With support from the Tipping Point Community's TLab, GRID Impact was tasked with helping Project Legal Link create a sustainable service model and ensure touchpoints address the most salient behavioral attributes of legal aid lawyers, front-line staff of social service organizations, and their clients.

 Using behavioral research tools and participatory design methods, our team led 50+ in-depth interviews to understand the needs, desires, preferences and behaviors of legal aid lawyers, social service providers and their clients.
 Additionally, we did an audit of 30+ web and paper based resources and observed five PLL Office Hours and Trainings.

 Using the concept of scarcity as an underlying theme, our research insights were categorized with a number of behavioral biases:

 Scarcity is prevalent across the entire legal aid referral system, affecting all stakeholders in nuanced ways.

 There are many preconceived notions about the legal system and how effective or supportive it is for low-income clients.

 Empathy gap & complex relationships

 Social workers and lawyers fundamentally show up in clients’ lives in different ways due to their training, job responsibilities, personal and daily experiences.